-The DNS Settings parameter is designed for easier configuration on the client's side.
-When this value is set to get from operator the router will attempt to automatically obtain an IP address from the primary and secondary DNS server of the mobile network carrier.
-To specify the IP addresses of the Primary DNS servers manually, on the DNS Server pull down list select the value set manually.
-You can also fill-in the IPv4 or IPv6 address of the DNS server (or both) based on the IP Mode option.
+The DNS Settings parameter is designed to simplify configuration on the client side.
+When this value is set to get from operator, the router will attempt to automatically obtain IP addresses from the primary and secondary DNS servers of the mobile network carrier.
+To manually specify the IP addresses of the primary or secondary DNS servers, select set manually from the DNS Setting drop-down list.
+You can then enter the IPv4 or IPv6 address of the DNS server (or both), depending on the selected IP Mode.